Garthius

-Garthius chaseni, commonly known as Chasen's mountain pit viper, Chasen's tree viper, and the Kinabalu brown pit viper, is a species of venomous pitviper in the family Viperidae.
+Garthius chaseni, commonly known as Chasen's mountain pit viper, Chasen's tree viper, and the Kinabalu brown pit viper, is a species of pit viper in the family Viperidae.
 The species is endemic to the island of Borneo in Malaysia.
 No subspecies are currently recognized.
 It is monotypic in the genus Garthius.

 Etymology

 The generic name, Garthius, is in honor of British herpetologist Garth Underwood.

 The specific name, chaseni, is in honor of Frederick Nutter Chasen, who in 1931 was Curator of the Raffles Museum, Singapore.

 Description

 G. chaseni is heavy-bodied, and may attain 65 cm SVL (snout–vent length).
 Dorsally, it has a dark tan or reddish brown ground color, overlaid by dark brown crossbands, which are broken and alternating on the front part of the body, becoming regular on the posterior part.
 Ventrally, it is yellow and gray.
 It has two rows of small scales between the upper labials and the eye.

 Scalation includes: 19, 17, or 15 rows of dorsal scales at midbody; 130–143 ventral scales; 20–30 paired subcaudal scales; and 6 supralabial scales with the third being the highest.